skvadrik/re2c/src/examples.rst

     err: 'rea''son'
     err:

 .. _Arbitrary large input and YYFILL:

 Arbitrary large input and YYFILL
 --------------------------------

+In this example we make the following assumptions:

-Suppose that for some reason the whole input cannot be mapped in memory: either it is very big or its size cannot be determined in advance.
+1. Input cannot be mapped in memory at once (it is very large, its size cannot be determined in advance, etc.).

-The usual thing to do in such case is to allocate a buffer and process input in chunks that fit into buffer.
+The usual thing to do in such case is to allocate a buffer and lex input in chunks that fit into buffer. re2c allows us to refill buffer using ``YYFILL``: see example `Recognizing strings: the need for YYMAXFILL`_ for details about program points and conditions that trigger ``YYFILL`` invocation.
-For that we will need ``YYFILL``.

-See the previous example (`Recognizing strings: the need for YYMAXFILL`_) for details about program points and conditions that trigger ``YYFILL`` invocation.
+Currently re2c provides no way to combine ``YYFILL`` with the sentinel method: we have to enable ``YYLIMIT``-based checks for the end of input and pad input with ``YYMAXFILL`` fake characters.
+This may be changed in later versions of re2c.

 The idea of ``YYFILL`` is fairly simple: lexer is stuck upon the fact that ``(YYLIMIT - YYCURSOR) < n`` and ``YYFILL`` must either invert this condition or stop lexing.
 Disaster will happen if ``YYFILL`` fails to provide at least ``n`` characters, yet resumes lexing.
 Technically ``YYFILL`` must somehow "extend" input for at least ``n`` characters: after ``YYFILL`` all input pointers must point to exact same characters, except ``YYLIMIT``: it must be advanced at least ``n`` positions.